Weather and Climate Unit Introduction

 Weather maps show pressure patterns and fronts:

 - Isobars are lines connecting points of equal air pressure (measured in millibars).
 Closely spaced isobars mean stronger winds. - Low pressure (L): Air rises, spirals inward counterclockwise (Northern Hemisphere).
 Often brings clouds and precipitation. - High pressure (H): Air sinks, spirals outward clockwise (Northern Hemisphere).
-Often brings fair, calm weather. - Front symbols show where air masses meet.
-The most active weather usually happens near fronts and low pressure centers.
+Often brings fair, calm weather. - Front symbols show where air masses meet—the most active weather usually happens near fronts and low pressure centers.

 Answer questions Q-FM-1 through Q-FM-4 to check your understanding of fronts and weather maps.